 Doing what he loves gives James a sense of optimism about the world.
 He believes the tide is turning when it comes to global warming, especially in Fort Collins where “Bike to Work Day is getting bigger every year and there are more bikes per capita in Fort Collins than almost anywhere else in the country.”
 He shares that the tension he feels when he drives to work is noticeable, but when he bikes, he feels way more peaceful.
 A cleaner, more peaceful planet is a vision I think we can all agree deserves considering.
 “There’s a sense to the bike movement and this thing that all these people have in common in this community––that feels really positive.
 It comes out in bikes, but it also is an expression of individuality and uniqueness––I think there is a sense of hope around it for me.”

 Did you enjoy reading about James Bleakley?
-Read about other inspiration individuals just like her who ride bikes here.
+Read about other inspiration individuals just like him who ride bikes here.